+Did you know that the Central Valley’s ecosystem can contribute to your seasonal allergies?
 The Central Valley, California, is known for its unique and diverse ecosystem, which contributes to the region’s rich agriculture and diverse wildlife.
-It’s why we love living here!
-But unfortunately, this ecosystem also brings with it significant allergens.
 Understanding how the valley’s ecosystem affects seasonal allergies is key to managing symptoms for those living in the area.

 Central Valley is a vast, low-lying plain with the Sierra Nevada Mountains to the east and the Coast Ranges to the west.
 It stretches about 450 miles from north to south.
-We have to consider three subregions when we talk about this valley and its unique ecosystem: Sacramento Valley in the north, San Joaquin Valley in the south, and the Tulare Basin.
+We have to consider three subregions when we talk about seasonal allergies and the Central Valley’s unique ecosystem: Sacramento Valley in the north, San Joaquin Valley in the south, and the Tulare Basin.
 Each area has a Mediterranean climate, with hot, dry summers and mild, rainy winters.
 This combination creates ideal conditions for both agriculture and various allergens.

 1. Diverse Agricultural Landscape